Nos78/MrData/README.md

 # MrData
-Discord Bot providing some simple scoring using sqlite3
+Discord Bot providing some simple scoring using Postgres

 This Bot uses the DiscordJS API wrapper.